xpto1995/xpto1995/README.md

 - 👋 Hi, I’m @xpto1995
-- 👀 I’m interested in pentesting, malware analysis, binary exploitation, developement pentesting automation tools
+- 👀 I’m interested in pentesting, malware analysis, binary exploitation, pentesting automation tools development
 - 🌱 I’m currently learning bash
 - 💞️ I’m looking to collaborate on young and ambitious team
 - 📫 How to reach me linkedin www.linkedin.com/in/xpto1995 or on twitter https://twitter.com/xpto1995